The Health and Safety Executive launched its controversial Fee for Intervention (FFI) scheme in 2012.

 Years on, has that proven to be the case?
-And, more importantly, do you as an employer actually know what Fee for Intervention is and how it may affect your organisation?
+And, more importantly, do you as an employer understand what Fee for Intervention is and how it may affect your organisation?

-Fee For Intervention (FFI) is a ‘cost recovery scheme’ operated by the Health and Safety Executive (HSE).
-Under The Health and Safety (Fees) Regulations 2012, workplaces found to be in ‘material breach’ of health and safety laws are liable for recovery of the HSE’s costs for any inspection, investigation and enforcement action that is undertaken.
-A ‘material breach’ occurs when the HSE issues a notification of contravention, an improvement or prohibition notice, or a prosecution.
+Fee for Intervention is a “cost recovery scheme” operated by the Health and Safety Executive (HSE).
+Under The Health and Safety (Fees) Regulations 2012, workplaces found to be in “material breach” of health and safety laws are liable for recovery of the HSE’s costs for any inspection, investigation and enforcement action that is undertaken.
+A material breach occurs when the HSE issues a notification of contravention, an improvement or prohibition notice, or a prosecution.

 Free Download: Definitive Guide to General Risk Assessments